samhattangady/mulki/content/chapter1.md

 My first foray out of home was a three day surfing course in Mulki.
 The word ecstasy does some heavy lifting in describing how surfing feels, but it really isn't able to do it justice.
-Deep inside, there seemed to be a craving for more, and three days was barely enough to get me started, and I had to have more.
+Deep inside, there seemed to be a craving for more, and three days was barely enough to get me started, so I had to have more.

 Over the period of my course, I had learnt that they offered volunteering opportunities, where they provided food, lodging, and surfing in exchange